FENGGENYU/proj_style/README.md

 Projective features of all these shapes have already been calculated for conveniently running our program.

+The example style clustering program is run with 30% style labels constrainted.

 Both style clustering results and style patches localization for all shapes can be obtained finally.

-The example style clustering program is run with 30% style label constrainted.

 ### Installation

 MATLAB 2016a should be installed.